runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_7/README.md

 We may not like to define fixed-points following the approach above, because it requires global changes in the body of the function meant to be recursive, basically to pass it to itself (`f f` in our case above).
-The approach below isolates the fixed-point aspect of the function in a so-called *fixed-poi1nt combinator*, which we call `fix` below, and then apply it to the function defining the body of the factorial, without any changes to it:
+The approach below isolates the fixed-point aspect of the function in a so-called *fixed-point combinator*, which we call `fix` below, and then apply it to the function defining the body of the factorial, without any changes to it: